 Not really authentic with the exception of the far Northern part

 Geared towards tourism (not like Phuket, but still)

 Disappointing food scene

 Above all, do consider a trip to Phang-Nga Bay.
 All travel agencies in Khao Lak are touting it, so it is impossible to miss.
-For day trips the most convenient is to just book a tour with them as they have all the logistics covered.
-In the early morning they will transport you to the bay where you will transfer to a longtail boat.
-The sites are fantastic, with bizar shaped limestone rock formations popping up from the turquoise sea everywhere.
-A must-see!
+For day trips the most convenient is to just book a tour online with all the logistics covered.
+Pick-up/drop-off and lunch included and there’s even an option for a private tour.

 Khao Lak-Lam Ru National Park